DoctorLogicProduct/dltest/products/social-reputation.md

   component_css: text-component
   class: social-reputation__text-component--1
   headline:
-  - headline: "Do you know the state of your reputation?"
+  - headline: "<span>Do you know</span> the state of your reputation?"
   text: "We make it easy for all providers to know the state of their reputation.
 Request your FREE report today."
   btn:
   - btn-link: "#"